 Situation E: Paying for the Solution – Not the Time It Takes

 Dexter works as a management consultant with an accounting firm.
 He has been advising the decision makers of various companies long enough that he often begins formulating solutions to their problems during the initial stage of discussing their concerns.
 Understanding that each situation is unique, Dexter still pays close attention throughout the discovery stage.

 Because he always brings to bear his years of experience, and because he has the expertise to “sometimes come up with a $10,000 solution in 10 minutes,” Dexter eschews the billable hour as unfair.
 Rather, his firm charges fixed fees, established up-front, based on the client’s gauge of importance, and includes a satisfaction guarantee.
 When the scope of any project changes while underway, the fee is adjusted accordingly – all approved in writing to eliminate surprise to clients and risk to his firm.

 Q1 Would it still be more fair for Dexter’s firm to charge according to his time spent, with his rate per hour linked to his seniority?

 Q2 Should any other professions that apply experience and expertise to solve client problems also consider value-based fees, fixed up-front with a satisfaction guarantee, and accommodate changes in scope by adjusting the fees?

 Situation F: Fixing the Cost of a Pizza

-In Canada, there is a great number of pizzerias.
+Across Canada, a great number of pizzerias operate.
 Even small towns typically have more than one pizza place.
-Though there are pizza chains, there is also a variety of independent pizzerias across the country.
-Despite the number and variety, the industry has certain standards for ordering and pricing, anywhere you go, based on size of pizza and number of toppings.
+Alongside pizza chains, a variety of independent pizzerias also serve local markets.
+Despite the number and variety, the industry has certain standards for ordering and pricing, anywhere you go, mainly based on size of pizza and number of toppings.